ampleforth/AIPs/AIPs/aip-5.md

 For fixed-supply assets, the `market_cap` in the example above would simply alternate between two discreet values.
 Similarly, for rebasing assets like AMPL, we would want the magnitude of supply changes upon expansion and contraction to perfectly offset one another.
 Otherwise, if they differ, there will be supply “drift” in one direction or another and the change in total supply will be uncapped over time.

-In the alternating example above, for reaction_lag values other than 1, the current Ampleforth supply policy will experience uncapped supply expansion over time.
+In the example above, for any `reaction_lag` value other than 1, the current Ampleforth supply policy will experience uncapped supply expansion over time.

 ### Motivation for Bounded Expansion